YohannFaure/DiskFitting/README.md

 ### `TiltFinder`

 It finds the tilt of a Quasi-Gaussian image, *i.e.* the inclination and position angle of the image, using a classical gradient descent optimization

+The inc and pa will then be used to compute a mesh in the rotation plane, making the computation faster.

 To use it, call `python3 TiltFinder.py J1615_edit.fits`